cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 I would guess that Amazon is making boatloads on these CPU's when compared to their Intel and AMD counterparts, due to the lower power consumption.

+Thinking about the future of the server space it seems quite clear the benefits of moving to ARM.
+Some of the biggest problems in the server space are power and cooling.
+Given the constraints that ARM CPU's have traditionally been in, they can fill this niche quite well.

+It will take some time to see how much less power A

+From the perspective of someone operating a datacenter, why would you not want to move to ARM if the software support is there and the customers are too?
+As a benefit you can squeeze over 2x the compute in the same area while keeping the same thermal and power envelope.

+Apple has shown
+the performance of an ARM based CPU can compete with the big boys in desktop environments.

 ## My Interpretation in Context of the Questions